 The easiest way to go to Kyoto from Tokyo is by using the Shinkansen or bullet train.
 There are several types of Shinkansen, but you need to get on the “Nozomi”, which only takes about 2 hours 20 minutes.
 And the cost is about 13,320 yen one way per person for free seating cars and about 14,000 yen for reserved seating.
 So you’re looking at a total of 26,800 - 28,200 yen total per person.

 For people who want to go even cheaper, you can use the red-eye buses.
 They depart from the bus terminal in Shinjuku (BUSTA Shinjuku) at maybe around 11 or 12 pm and arrive in Kyoto early the next morning at 6 or 7 am.
 While the fares vary among companies, the cheapest price you can get for a one-way ticket is around 3000 yen per person.
 But make sure you can sleep on a bus and have the stamina to walk around Kyoto the next day.
 I wouldn’t recommend it, but it’s one way to save money and travel in comfort for low prices!
 The perfect choice for the smart, frugal traveler!
 Find the most affordable for you and book a ticket here!

 The last bullet train back to Tokyo is a little past 9 pm.
 So you can stay in Kyoto until after dinner if you want to.
 But it will mean getting back to Tokyo a bit before midnight.
 The very last train may be crowded so make sure to get to the station early so you have a few choices about which train to take home.

 Famous Kyoto Sightseeing Spots

 Below are a few main sightseeing spots you may want to visit in Kyoto.
-You’ll probably be able to see maybe 3 to 4 sightseeing spots In the short time you have to spend in the city.
+Despite the time constraint, you’ll be able to see 3 to 4 sightseeing spots before leaving the city.